Report a problem on a housing estate

 You should only complete this form if:

-• You are a tenant
+• you are a tenant

-• The problem is in a council housing block or estate
+• the problem is in a council housing block or estate

-• You are a council tenant and find Japanese knotweed in your garden or an alleyway owned by the council or leading to it.
+• you are a council tenant and find Japanese knotweed in your garden or an alleyway owned by the council or leading to it

 If there is a problem with the maintenance of a garden of a council property, belonging to an elderly or disabled tenant, please contact your local housing hub.
 They may be able to arrange some help, if the tenant qualifies.